bcornelusse/ELEC0447-analysis-power-systems/lecture7_aclt.md

 - As we further increase the penetration of RES, changes appear in the demand profile (concept of Duck Curve, now becoming Canyon Curve)

-- Needs for flexibility to ensure power balance: shut down of flexible production plant when RES start to produce, activate them again when they stop producing
+- Needs for flexibility to ensure power balance: shut down of flexible production plants when RES start to produce, activate them again when they stop producing

-- There exist various solutions to <i> fill the curve </i>: Demand Side Management, Energy Buffer (e.g. batteries), increasing import/export capacities.
+- There exist various solutions to <i> fill the curve </i>: Demand Side Management, Energy Buffers (e.g. batteries), increasing import/export capacities.

 <p align="center">
 <img src=figures_aclt/duckcurve.png width="400" height="260" />